YashviGupta15/javaScriptRepository/trees/intro.md

 # Introduction to Tree data structure

 Things to be dicussed:
 1. What is tree?
 2. What is Binary Tree?
 3. What is Binary Search Tree?
 4. Important terms for trees.
 5. Operations in Binary search Tree.

 ## Trees

-Tree
-: Trees are a data structures that link nodes in a parent/child relationship, in the sense that there're nodes that depend on or come off other nodes.
+Tree: Trees are a data structures that link nodes in a parent/child relationship, in the sense that there're nodes that depend on or come off other nodes.

-Trees are formed by a**root node**(the first node of the tree) and all the other nodes comes as**chidren**.
+Trees are formed by a **root node**(the first node of the tree) and all the other nodes comes as **chidren**.

-The nodes at the bottom of the tree with no descendants are called**leaf nodes**.
+The nodes at the bottom of the tree with no descendants are called **leaf nodes**.

-**Height**of the the tree comes of as how many parent/children relations are there in the tree.
+**Height** of the the tree comes of as how many parent/children relations are there in the tree.

-Trees are**non-liner**.
+Trees are **non-liner**.

-An important requirement for tree formation is that**the only valid connection between nodes is from parent to child**.
-Connection between**siblings or from child to parent are not allowed in trees**(these types of connections form graphs, a different type of data structure).
+An important requirement for tree formation is that **the only valid connection between nodes is from parent to child**.
+Connection between **siblings or from child to parent are not allowed in trees** (these types of connections form graphs, a different type of data structure).

-Another important requirement is that**trees must have only one root**.
+Another important requirement is that **trees must have only one root**.

 -------------------------------------------------------

 ## Binary Tree

-Binary Tree
-: Trees are a type of tree in which each node has a maximum of two children.
+Binary Tree: Trees are a type of tree in which each node has a maximum of two children.

 One key situation in which binary trees are really useful is in **searching**.
 And for searching, a certain type of binary tree is used, called**binary search trees (BSTs)**.